antonellof/VittoriaDB/README.md

 **VittoriaDB** is a high-performance, embedded vector database designed for local AI development and production deployments.
 Built with simplicity and performance in mind, it provides a zero-configuration solution for vector similarity search, perfect for RAG applications, semantic search, and AI prototyping.

-**🆕 NEW in v0.4.0:** Complete ChatGPT-like web interface with built-in content storage for production-ready RAG applications!
+**🆕 NEW in v0.5.0:** Unified configuration system, I/O optimization with up to 276x speedup, parallel search engine, and smart chunking for production-ready AI applications!

 ## 🎯 Why VittoriaDB?